 What is the Vision of the Graduate?

 The Vision of the Graduate articulates the community’s and school district’s aspirations for each student.
 By outlining the specific attitudes, dispositions and skills, the Vision of the Graduate identifies desired outcomes for students who graduate from the West Hartford Public Schools.

 How will students learn about the ME credit?

-During the student’s freshman year, school staff will explain the program during Freshman Seminar, Advisory, grade level meetings, and course selection meetings.
-Print and electronic publications detailing the program will be available to students and parents by the spring of 2020.
-WHPS will add the ME credit to the Program of Studies.
+During the student’s freshman year, school staff will explain the program during Freshman Seminar, Community, grade level meetings, and course selection meetings.
+Print and electronic publications detailing the program are available to students and parents.

-If you have any questions, please contact your child's school counselor.
+If you have any questions, please contact your school counselor.